HaHeho/pybinsim/README.rst

     Enable cross fade between audio blocks.
 Set 'False' or 'True'.
 useHeadphoneFilter:
     Enables headphone equalization.
 The filter set should contain a filter with the identifier HPFILTER.
 Set 'False' or 'True'.
+useNearestNeighbour:
+    Enables selection of the rendered impulse responses based on nearest-neighbour search from the available sampling grid of a filter set.
+Set 'False' or 'True'.
 loudnessFactor:
     Factor for overall output loudness.
 Attention: Clipping may occur.
 loopSound: